 c) Members must obey the following rules when using the boat:

-ii) No more than two persons shall be in the recovery boat.
+ii) It is recommended to have two persons in the recovery boat.

-iii) Persons in the boat must wear buoyancy aids / life jackets.
+iii) Persons in the boat must wear either buoyancy aids or life jackets.

 a) All transmitters must comply with the current Wireless Telegraphy Act and regulations under that act.

-(1) it is a modeller's responsibility to ensure that their frequency is not in use before switching on their transmitter.
+b) Although most transmitters currently use 2.4GHz, when using either 27MHz or 40Mhz (35MHz for aircraft), it is athe user's responsibility to ensure that their frequency is not in use before switching on their transmitter.

-c) No C.B. set will be used within 200 metre of the club premises or a club facility.
+(No C.B. set will be used within 200 metre of the club premises or a club facility.)

 Note: The remaining life in disposable batteries cannot be safely ascertained.